THOMAS AND ALBERT WIGGLESWORTH.

 I have changed the text only for the sake of clarity and brevity and appropriateness.
 I have also sometimes added interpretive comments that will, I hope, make the memoir easier to understand by the young reader.
 I have also removed information about the current generations to improve cyber security.

 My first objective in this project was to rewrite the Memoir so that it has the form of a conventional book with pages.
 (As opposed to a website like this webpage.)
-That way the approximately 370 pages can be printed from your computer and when all the pages are stacked up, they will have the form of a book.
+That way the 403 pages can be printed from your computer and when all the pages are stacked up, they will have the form of a book.
 Whether this Memoir will ever actually be printed in mass or even small quantities depends on many variables too numerous to contemplate at this time.
 So far I have obtained an ISBN.

 Another objective is to draw in to this project members of the Wigglesworth family, especially those in the younger generation, so that they will have a better understanding of where and who they come from and so they will perhaps get involved in the work that's needed to extend the genealogical record.
 So far Sophia and Max Barbieri have made a contribution by scanning many of the pictures that you will see.
 Claire Wigglesworth has also helped by scanning 150 images and capturing their captions.
 Andrea Wigglesworth has contributed photos done by Brother Simeon.